 My first recollection of Islam was with my family who are of a Muslim background- you grow up in that environment and you acquire whatever you are being taught at that time.
 However, it was a limited knowledge about Islam because there were no books around to deepen your knowledge- more cultural- the Moroccan culture more than anything else.

-When I went to study in Bordeaux I met a whole new community, the senegalese community which I found very beneficial.
-I started understanding Islam more, what it meant and why we were here, where we were going as human beings.
-I met this man Mukhtar Kamara who explained more or less everything and we had access to more books and the Quran itself which helped me to understand why we are muslims and I started to practice from there.
+When I went to study in Bordeaux I met a whole new community, the Senegalese community which I found very beneficial.
+I started better understanding Islam, what it meant and why we were here, where we were going as human beings.
+I met this man Mukhtar Kamara who explained more or less everything and we had access to more books and the Qur’an itself which helped me to understand why we are Muslims.
+I started to practice from there.

-People have their own understanding of Islam, they interpret it differently, in their own away according to their own culture according to their own sphere of references so sometimes there is a disparity between Islam and the way that people practice it.
+People have their own understanding of Islam, they interpret it differently, in their own away according to their own culture and their own sphere of references so sometimes there is a disparity between Islam and the way that people practice it.